 Codrington Library, All Souls Collge, Oxford.

-The last of the Caroline Divine Preachers
+Frank is one of the loveliest of the Caroline Divine Preachers

 His best years of life were spent during the Interregnum after he had been sequestered from his fellowship at Pembroke College, Cambridge in 1643.
 He faced a life of hardship, but somehow he managed to preach during this time, for which we are thankful, but we do not know where.